July 2025 Fishing Reports

 Note: Today Dustin Slinker with The Bait Shack on Ship Creek in downtown Anchorage posted on his Facebook page that an angler caught the first know pink salmon of the season from Ship Creek.
 Dustin also mention that anglers had been seeing pinks on some of the recent high tides.

 July 5, 2025 — First Sockeye of 2025 –-I guided a morning group of 4 guests, who caught 2 sockeye salmon, 1 jack king salmon, and 3 king salmon while fishing with small plugs.
-The two sockeye salmon were kept, while jack king and kings were released.
+The two sockeye salmon were kept, while the jack king and kings were released.
 We’ve been fishing lots of water to find a few salmon each trip during the past three days.
 During our trip we saw a beaver, a couple bald eagles and some ducks and ducklings along the river.

 NOTE: We have morning fishing charter availability for the next three days (Sunday July 6, Monday July 7, and Tuesday July 8).
 To schedule a trip with less than 24 hour notice — you will need to call.
 Trips more than 24 hours in the future can be booked on this website — using our online reservation service or through a phone call.